OSlevelUPkoodarit/OSlevelUPkoodarit.github.io/_posts/2019-09-05-version-control-and-git.md

 git push <remote name> <branch name>
 ```

 We will cover branches in the next chapters.
-Note that If you add the flag -u after the push command, next time you don't need to specify the name of the remote and the branch to push changes to the same place.
+Note that if you add the flag -u after the push command, next time you don't need to specify the name of the remote and the branch to push changes to the same place.
 What if someone else made changes and you would like to fetch them to your local machine?
 The changes in the remote repository can be fetched by running:

 ```
 git pull